pammacdotnet/TypstPaper/paper.typ

 = Acknowledgment
-Authors would like to express their gratitude to the Typst community for their invaluable contributions.
-From active participation in forums and Discord channels, to the development of innovative packages and templates, all these efforts have been instrumental in shaping Typst's growth.
+Authors would like to express their gratitude to the Typst community, with a special focus on their two creators and main developers, Martin Haug and Laurenz Mädje, for their invaluable contributions.
+They would also love to thank the Editorial Board of IJIMAI for taking a leap of faith regarding the inclusion of Typst as a default mechanism to submit scientific papers.

-Authors would also like to thank the courageus research journals and editorials, like IJIMAI (and its mothership, UNIR), for having bet of this typesetting ecosystem as a key technology for paper submission and scientifc dissemination.